-The MPLS network is a VPN ( Virtual Private Network or Private Virtual Network ) that makes use of a shared network infrastructure cheaper and reliable, similar to Frame Relay or ATM networks, but by make using of MPLS ( MultiProtocol Label Switching ) technology in the IP Backbone.
+An MPLS network is a VPN ( Virtual Private Network or Private Virtual Network ) that makes use of a shared network infrastructure that is cheaper and more reliable, similar to Frame Relay or ATM networks, but by making use of MPLS ( MultiProtocol Label Switching ) technology in the IP Backbone.

-The IP/MPLS is perfect for companies of all sizes that needs to interconnect their matrix, affiliates and partners with quality, security and flexibility for future aplications, afforded by the simplicity of IP protocol allied to the security of the MPLS (MultiProtocol Label Switching) technology.
+The IP/MPLS is perfect for companies of all sizes that need to interconnect their network matrix with quality, security and flexibility for future aplications...afforded by the simplicity of IP protocol allied to the security of the MPLS (MultiProtocol Label Switching) technology.

-This technology permits the data, voice and video transmission with security, reliability, flexibility and perfomance guaranteed through QoS (optional), that makes IP/MPLS networks suitable for enterprise companies.
+This technology enhances data, voice and video transmission with security, reliability, flexibility and performance guaranteed through QoS (optional), which makes IP/MPLS networks most suitable for medium to large enterprise companies.

 Some additional features we see provided by the use of IP/MPLS: